amenesik/terraform-provider-amenesik/README.md

 - Beam : These resource types are used to manage Basmati Enhanced Application Model descriptions that are used for the description of deployment details for the preceding App resource.

 ## App
-This resource type will be used to manage the deployment instances of your complex, multi-cloud business application configurations.
+This resource type will be used to manage the deployment instances of Your complex, multi-cloud business application configurations.

 An simple example of the use of this type of resource can be seen in the sample Terraform configuration document.